federcards/federcards-kdf/README.md

 If the same password is given continously between unlocks, same results will be produced.
 However, if a wrong password is given, the decryption must fail into a random result, which, after being re-encrypted, can never be used to recover the previous on-chip secret, even if same password is entered again.
+The "state" on chip is irrevesibly changed and all passwords generated would be different.

 Therefore under external pressure the user may just give out a random or plausible password.
 The attacker does not have the chance to prove or